-There are two main inputs for the Plan Bay Area land use distribution process (Figure 1).
+There are two main inputs for the Plan Bay Area land use distribution process (Figure 10).
 The first input is California Senate Bill SB 375, under which the Bay Area is required to identify a land use pattern that will:

-- 1 Help the region achieve its GHG emissions reduction target of reducing per-capita CO2 emissions from cars and light-duty trucks by 7 percent by 2020 and by 15 percent by 2035; and - 2 House 100 percent of the region's projected 25-year population growth by income level (very-low, low, moderate, above-moderate) without displacing current low-income residents.
+1 Help the Region Achieve Its GHG Emissions Reduction Target of reducing per-capita CO2 emissions from cars and light-duty trucks by 7 percent by 2020 and by 15 percent by 2035; and 2 House 100 Percent of the Region's Projected 25-year Population Growth by income level (very-low, low, moderate, above-moderate) without displacing current low-income residents.

 The second input is the long-term growth forecast developed using historic and future demographic trends, as described in Chapter 2.
-In addition to these inputs, the land use distribution emphasizes growth in nearly 200 locally proposed Priority Development Areas (PDAs) along the region's core transit network, and accommodates 100 percent of new growth within existing urban growth boundaries and urban limit lines.
+In addition to these inputs, the land use distribution emphasizes growth in nearly 200 locally identified Priority Development Areas (PDAs) along the region's core transit network, and accommodates 100 percent of new growth within existing urban growth boundaries and urban limit lines.
 It also emphasizes protection for the region's agricultural, scenic and natural resources areas, including Priority Conservation Areas.